awsdocs/aws-marketplace-user-guide-for-sellers/doc_source/seller-registration-process.md

 There has been a reassessment of the tax treatment of cross border digital services based on the 2015 Japan Tax Reform\.
 As a result, AWS Marketplace sellers may have Japan consumption tax obligations for sales to customers in Japan\.
 If you sell any software through AWS Marketplace to a customer in Japan \(business or individual\), you may now have to pay tax\.
 Anyone whose billing address is in Japan is considered a customer in Japan in this case\.
 We recommend that you consult with your tax advisor to determine whether you have tax obligations in connection with this reassessment\.

 ### Disbursement<a name="disbursement"></a>
-+  A valid [Payment Method](https://portal.aws.amazon.com/gp/aws/developer/account?ie=UTF8&action=payment-method), a [Registered U\.S\. bank account](https://portal.aws.amazon.com/ec2/ri/seller_registration) and a submitted W9 form are required for disbursement\.
++  A valid [Payment Method](https://portal.aws.amazon.com/gp/aws/developer/account?ie=UTF8&action=payment-method), a [Registered U\.S\. bank account](https://aws.amazon.com/marketplace/management/seller-settings/account/bank) and a submitted W9 form are required for disbursement\.
+If you are EU\-based, you follow [this process](https://portal.aws.amazon.com/ec2/ri/seller_registration)\.
 +  AWS disburses payments monthly directly to the bank account associated with the seller account, less AWS Marketplace service fees\.
 Payment is disbursed on a rolling monthly basis based off of when the seller account was created, not the beginning of each month\.
 +  Funds are disbursed only after they are collected from the customer\.
 +  If you participate in the AWS Marketplace Tax Calculation Service, any U\.S\.
 Sales and Use Tax collected from customers will be included in your monthly disbursement\.